takara-ai/Website/content/what we do/ds1/_index.en-gb.md

 For environments with strict data governance, DS1’s on-premise option powers AI-driven analysis and discovery - without your data ever leaving secure infrastructure.

 ---
-### **Why DS1?**

-- **Speed That Delights:** Milliseconds matter—DS1’s latency is unrivalled, enhancing user interactions.
-- **Radical Cost Efficiency:** Reduce embedding-related infrastructure costs by up to 80% compared to transformer models.
-- **Flexible Data Control:** Keep data where you need it—with both cloud and on-premise deployments.
-- **Always Improving:** Our model-agnostic approach ensures ongoing access to the best in static embedding technology, future-proofing your AI stack.

----
 ### **Technical Specifications**
 - **Input Formats**: Text (UTF-8)
 - **Vector Dimensions**: 64 dimensions